at -r [job-id]

 Before You Begin

-Assume the root role to remove an at job that belongs to root or another user.
+Assume the root role to remove an at job owned by any user.
 See Using Your Assigned Administrative Rights in Securing Users and Processes in Oracle Solaris 11.4.

 You do not need to assume the root role to remove your own at job.